cvcal/NoteMatrixWithTonality/documents/description.md

 |:d2e2 d2Bd|g2e2 d4|c2Ac B2GB|1A2FA B2G2:|2A2FA G2|]
 ```

-Plenty of others go further this path, Haskore and CSound being favorite examples.
+Plenty of others go further down this path, Haskore and CSound being favorite examples.
 These are much more powerful languages than ABC, but provide the synthesizer capability wrapped in syntax that's only friendly to people comfortable with standard programming languages.

 These should serve as a warning.
 I need to keep the simplicity of the tonematrix, avoiding anything too code-y.
 However, I also cannot try to make this a replication of musical synthesizer programs that rely on knobs and dials to alter the values that describe timber and tone, as that will loose the advantage of designing this as a DSL.
 For example, I would not consider the tenori-on a language.